 A steroid injection appointment is a short 5-10 minute appointment during which our nurses or Dr. Donovan will administer steroid into the scalp, eyebrows or other areas where patients may be losing hair.
 We perform steroid injections for a range of conditions including alopecia areata, lichen planopilaris, frontal fibrosing alopecia, folliculitis decalvans, central centrifugal cicatricial alopecia, discoid lupus and pseudopelade.

+Injections are administered by our nurses or by Dr. Donovan (depending on the day).
+They are brief appointments designed to make things convenient for patients who needs these injections.
 Our goal is to help you get in and out of the appointment without delay.
 Most appointments take less than 5 minutes.
 When you arrive you will be taken immediately into the procedure room.
 Dr. Donovan will then ask you to either sit upright in a chair, or on a stool or to lie flat on an examining table to have your steroid injections.
 After the injections are done, we will assist you to book either another steroid injection appointment or help you book a follow up appointment.

 1. What is the name of the medication that is injected ?